 16 Oct STOP STATIC STRETCHING TO IMPROVE HIP MOBILITY

-Sadly their mobility work does not address the true root of their problems and their constant stretching, foam rolling, and joint band distractions get them no where… AND THE HIPS ARE THE GREATEST EXAMPLE OF THIS PROBLEM with athletes everywhere wasting hours of time on useless mobility work!
+Sadly their mobility work does not address the true root of their problems, and their constant stretching, foam rolling, and joint band distractions get them nowhere… AND THE HIPS ARE THE GREATEST EXAMPLE OF THIS PROBLEM with athletes everywhere wasting hours on useless mobility work!

 Instead, small stability changes at the pelvis can provide drastically fast improvements in performance.
 Contraction of the muscles around the pelvis can result in changes in pelvic positioning and thus available hip range of motion.
-For example, a posterior tilt of the pelvis will put the hips in a position advantageous to improve hip flexion mobility, while and anterior pelvic tilt will result in increased hip extension.
+For example, a posterior tilt of the pelvis will put the hips in a position advantageous to improve hip flexion mobility.
+In contrast, and anterior pelvic tilt will result in increased hip extension.